robertpatan/myminifactory/readme.md

 8. Admin user credentials, email: `admin@admin.com` pass: `admin`

 # Notes
-- Given the short amount of time to complete the bonus points, I have not payed that much attention to reusability of the code and I have a bunch of repetitive code snippets I could have moved to separate function or a utility class
+- Given the short amount of time to complete the bonus points, I mainly focused on making the project functional and left some best practices and didn't treat all of the corner cases.
 - The total amount of time was about 6 or so hours.
-As I mentioned I haven't programmed in Symfony in a while and I started a little slow.
+As I mentioned, I haven't programmed in Symfony in a while and I started a little slow, needing to consult the documentation quite often.
-- Many improvements could have been made like: Abstract the logic in the controllers to Services, enforce DRY principle, move frequently used dependencies to the constructor instead of the function injection, break bigger functions into smaller ones (Keep it simple), and others.
+- Many improvements could have been made like: Treat all corner cases, Abstract the logic in the controllers to Services, enforce DRY principle, move frequently used dependencies to the constructor instead of the function injection, break bigger functions into smaller ones (Keep it simple), and others.